-DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 302-1 Energy consumption within the organization Total fuel consumption within the organization from nonrenewable sources was 145,215 gigajoules.
+DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 302-1 Energy consumption within the organization Total fuel consumption within the organization from non-renewable sources was 161,152 gigajoules.
 This includes diesel, gasoline and propane.
-Consumption and emission tables Our electricity consumption was 631,429 gigajoules and our natural gas consumption was 41,690 gigajoules.
-Our total energy consumption was 818,334 gigajoules.
-Our fuel and energy consumption calculations were based on an operational control approach, as defined by the WRI GHG Protocol and scope guidance.
-Boundaries include all material operating locations.
+Our electricity consumption was 603,404 gigajoules and our natural gas consumption was 39,483 gigajoules.
+Our total energy consumption was 804,039 gigajoules.
+Our fuel and energy consumption calculations were based on an operational control approach, as defined by WRI GHG Protocol and scope guidance.
+Boundaries include all material operating locations, including all US and US territories.
 Where actual consumption data was not available, we used a sampling approach or public information, such as equipment fuel efficiency and power ratings, to estimate fuel and energy consumption.
-The 2021 methodology for capturing emissions associated with HVAC systems at our tower sites leveraged a unit-type approach for each HVAC unit category (e.g., central air, window unit) to precisely reflect the differing energy consumption levels of each type and the resulting emissions.
-Energy consumption for our offices and warehouses is based on actual consumption data for offices, owned and leased square footage, and estimates derived from nationwide energy-intensity statistics from the Energy Information Administration's (EIA's) Commercial Building Energy Consumption (CBEC) Survey for the remainder of the offices.
-Fuel consumption by our fleet vehicles was based on estimated allocation between diesel and gasoline vehicles.
-Conversion factors were obtained from EPA AP-42: Compilation of Air Emissions Factors, Appendix A. 302-2 Energy consumption outside of the organization We do not currently track energy consumption outside of the organization.
-302-3 Energy intensity Our energy intensity ratio is 0.000129 gigajoules / net revenue.
+The 2022 methodology for capturing emissions associated with HVAC systems at our tower sites leveraged a unit type approach for each HVAC unit category (e.g., Central air, Window unit, etc.) to precisely reflect the differing energy consumption levels of each type and resulting emissions.
+Energy consumption for our offices and warehouses is based on actual consumption data for offices, owned and leased square footage, and estimates derived from nationwide energy intensity statistics from the Energy Information Administration's (EIA) Commercial Building Energy Consumption (CBEC) Survey for the remainder of the offices.
+Fuel consumption for our fleet vehicles was based on estimated allocation between diesel and gasoline vehicles.
+Conversion factors were obtained from EPA AP-42: Compilation of Air Emissions Factors, Appendix A. Consumption and emission tables 302-2 Energy consumption outside of the organization We do not currently track energy consumption outside of the organization.
+302-3 Energy intensity Our energy intensity ratio is 0.000115 gigajoules/net revenue.
 We included the consumption of natural gas, electricity, diesel, gasoline and propane within the organization to calculate our energy intensity and used our annual net revenue as the denominator.